code-warrior/assignment-1--databases--cs-565--fall-2024/README.md

 ## ❖・Rules・❖

+* The tabular content in `content.md` must be included in one or more tables.
-* You will need to carry out *all* the commands defined in `commands.sql`.
+* Carry out *all* the commands defined in `commands.sql`.
-* You’ll need to create more tables for your project to work properly.
-These *must* be loaded via `setup.sql`.
+* Any tables you create must be created via `setup.sql`.
+Thus, they must be included in a `.sql` file.
 * Do not load `commands.sql` via `setup.sql`.
 However, you can test your commands by running `SOURCE commands.sql`.

 ---